reactjs/react.dev/content/tutorial/tutorial.md

 }
 ```

-Next, we'll have the Board component receive `squares` and `onClick` props from the Game component by props.
+Next, we'll have the Board component receive `squares` and `onClick` props from the Game component.
 Since we now have a single click handler in Board for many Squares, we'll need to pass the location of each Square into the `onClick` handler to indicate which Square was clicked.
 Here are the required steps to transform the Board component:

 * Delete the `constructor` in Board.
 * Replace `this.state.squares[i]` with `this.props.squares[i]` in Board's `renderSquare`.